sgf/Switch/examples/Switch.System.Windows.Forms/README.md

 * [ProgressBar](./ProgressBar) Represents a Windows progress bar control.
 * [RadioButton](./RadioButton) Enables the user to select a single option from a group of choices when paired with other RadioButton controls.
 * **RichTextBox** Represents a Windows rich text box control.
+* **Splitter** Represents a splitter control that enables the user to resize docked controls.
+Splitter has been replaced by SplitContainer and is provided only for compatibility with previous versions.
 * **TextBox** Represents a Windows text box control.
 * **ToolTip** Represents a small rectangular pop-up window that displays a brief description of a control's purpose when the user rests the pointer on the control.
+* [TrackBar](./TrackBar) Represents a standard Windows track bar.
+* **TreeView** Displays a hierarchical collection of labeled items, each represented by a TreeNode.
+* **VScroolBar** Represents a standard Windows vertical scroll bar.
 * **WebBrowser** Enables the user to navigate Web pages inside your form.

 ### Containers